-Throughout the year, the class teacher and teaching assistant assess children's progress and development by assessing them both on Tapestry and informally within the classroom.
+Throughout the year, teachers assess children's progress and development by assessing them both on Tapestry and informally within the classroom.
 They then use this to plan how to help the child progress to their next steps.

 In the final term of the year in which the child reaches age five, we complete the EYFS profile for each child.
 The profile provides parents and carers, practitioners and teachers with a clear picture of a child's development, knowledge, understanding and abilities, as well as their progress against expected levels.
-It furthermore provides information on individual children's strengths, passions, areas for development and next steps as they move into Year 1.
+It furthermore provides information for Year One teachers on individual children's strengths, passions, areas for development and next steps.
 The teacher will determine whether the child is meeting the expected levels or below expected levels of development.
 The child's level of development is assessed against the seventeen Early Learning Goals.